nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 User entered an invalid command.

 * 1a1.
+System display unsuccessful message.

-Use case resume at 2.
+* 1a2.
+Use case ends.

 ---